Hgoatly/Discover-Skane/testing.md

 ![Screenshot of Beautiful Beaches text and scroll to top button in Swedish](assets/images/readme-images/swedish-beautiful-beaches-text-and-top-button.jpg)

-- Screenshot of the City and Culture Header and card topsin Swedish.
+- Screenshot of the City and Culture Header and card tops in Swedish.

 ![Screenshot of the City and Culture Header and Card Tops](assets/images/readme-images/swedish-city-and-culture-header-and-card-tops.jpg)